 A red castle that ruled a long-lost kingdom

-When you wander among the majestic buildings that make up Shuri Castle in Okinawa, you might feel as if you have been transported deep into the past.
+When you wander among the majestic buildings that make up Shuri Castle in Okinawa , you might feel as if you have stepped back in time.
 However, these lovingly restored buildings are only decades old.

-Nonetheless, they are steeped in history and many features of the castle are older than the recent renovations.
-There is much to see in and around the castle complex, from grand architecture to the exhibits inside the museums.
+Nonetheless, they are steeped in history, and many of the castle remains are older than the recent renovations.
+From the magnificent architecture to the exhibits, there is plenty to see and do in and around the castle complex.

 Shuri Castle is a five-minute bus ride (or a 15-20-minute walk) from Shuri Station on the Okinawa Monorail.